electron/electron/docs/api/browser-window.md

 #### `BrowserWindow.getFocusedWindow()`

-Returns `BrowserWindow` - The window that is focused in this application, otherwise returns `null`.
+Returns `BrowserWindow | null` - The window that is focused in this application, otherwise returns `null`.

 #### `BrowserWindow.fromWebContents(webContents)`